DM2-ND/InjType/README.md

 This is the implementation of **EMNLP 2021** paper **[Injecting Entity Types into Entity-Guided Text Generation](https://arxiv.org/abs/2009.13401)**.

 In this work, we aim to enhance the role of entity in NLG model to help generate sequence accurately.
 Specifically, we develop a novel NLG model to produce a target sequence based on a given list of entities.
 Our model has a multi-step decoder that injects the entity types into the process of entity mention generation.
-Experiments on two public news datasets (i.e., Gigawords and NYT) demonstrate type injection performs better than existing type embedding concatenation baselines.
+Experiments on Gigawords and NYT demonstrate type injection performs better than existing type concatenation baselines.

 ### Prerequisites